sebastiankasprzak/aws-amplify-workshop-react-native/00-prerequisites/README.md

 [Install Expo](https://docs.expo.dev/get-started/installation/) - Within an terminal run ```npm install --global expo-cli```.
 The Expo CLI makes building and testing React Natives apps simpler for beginners to mobile application development.

-[Install Watchman](https://facebook.github.io/watchman/docs/install#buildinstall) - To monitor dependancy changes for hot reloading.
-This is available via package managers including [Homebrew on MacOS](https://docs.brew.sh/Installation) and [Chocolatey on Windows](https://chocolatey.org/install).
-You may need to run the package manager installation with elevated privileges (sudo on Mac, or right clicking your terminal app and choosing 'Run as Adminstrator' on Windows)

 Lastly, download the Expo app on your iOS or Android device if you'd like to test your app on a physical device.

 * [iOS Appstore](https://apps.apple.com/us/app/expo-go/id982107779)